 To enjoy all that Victoria’s highest mountain has to offer (without experiencing symptoms of a mild heart attack), hiking it over two days and one night is a much more civilised and fun option.
 You’re rewarded with time to take in the stunning alpine views and have the privilege of watching the sun set (and rise) atop Victoria’s highest point.
 As far as domestic bucket lists go, hiking Mount Bogong should be on it.

-There are a few different ways to hike Mount Bogong which I shall go into in more detail a little later in this post.
+There are a few different ways to do an overnight hike up Mount Bogong which I shall go into in more detail a little later in this post.
 However I would highly recommend heading up the steep and aptly named Staircase Spur and down the easier-on-the-knees Eskdale Spur, looping back to the starting point of the hike, the Mountain Creek camping area.

 Mount Bogong will push you, test you but most importantly, stay with you as no doubt one of the most memorable hikes you’ll ever experience in Victoria!